tasneemessmat/Self-Driving-Cars-Project/README.md

 Overview
 ---

-This project is an amalgamation of Python, OpenCV and my growing love for CV ;)

 Pipeline used for lane line detection :
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.